NYUAppSec/appsec_hw3/HW3_Instructions.md

 Total points: 100

-Part 1 is worth 40 points:
+Part 1 is worth 70 points:

-* 20 points for the yaml files that use Kubernetes secrets.
+* 40 points for the yaml files that use Kubernetes secrets.
-* 10 points for the changes to the Django code.
+* 15 points for the changes to the Django code.
-* 10 points for the writeup.
+* 15 points for the writeup.

 Part 2 is worth 30 points:

-* 10 points for the kubernetes jobs
-* 5 points for modified and/or new Dockerfiles
-* 5 points for the code to seed the database
-* 10 points for the writeup.

-Part 3 is worth 30 points:

 * 5 points for removing dangerous monitoring
 * 5 points for expanding monitoring